Career Advice

 The main difference between Kanban and Scrum is that Kanban is a workflow management tool, focusing on continuous and more fluid processes, whereas Scrum is based on short, structured work Sprints.

-FDM is leading the way in Agile working, in particular with Scrum, and provides expert training in Agile Scrum Framework to all our team members and trainees.
-Product Owners across FDM have introduced Scrum through multiple Agile Pods this past year.
+FDM is leading the way in Agile working, in particular with Scrum, and provides expert coaching in Agile and the Scrum Framework to all our team members and trainees.
+Product Owners across FDM have introduced Scrum through multiple Agile Pods.
 As a result, both FDM consultants and our clients have seen first-hand how effective Scrum is in a business working environment, where flexibility and collaboration are key to achieving tangible business products and results.